thenrio/til/erlang/connect-to-remote-node.md

 		erl -sname debugger -setcookie products -remsh products@pokayoke

-> when connecting on a node, you can not run unloaded code ...
+> it works on an node started by elixir